1912 Purdue Boilermakers football team

 The 1912 Purdue Boilermakers football team was an American football team that represented Purdue University during the 1912 college football season.
-In their third season under head coach Bill Horr, the Boilermakers compiled a 4–2–1 record, finished in third place in the Western Conference with a 2–2–1 record against conference opponents, and outscored their opponents by a total of 176 to 70.
+The Boilermakers compiled a 4–2–1 record, finished in third place in the Western Conference with a 2–2–1 record against conference opponents, and outscored their opponents by a total of 176 to 70.
 Robert R. Hutchison was the team captain.

+After a 1–2 start, third-year head coach Bill Horr was dismissed for unspecified misconduct and replaced by backfield coach John E. "Keckie" Moll.
+Moll died of typhoid fever on the following Christmas Day.